softwaredevelop/mql5/Indicators/MyIndicators/VWAP_Pro.md

 * **Modular Calculation Engine (`VWAP_Calculator.mqh`):**
     The entire calculation logic is encapsulated within a reusable `CVWAPCalculator` class.
 This engine uses an elegant, object-oriented inheritance model (`CVWAPCalculator` and `CVWAPCalculator_HA`) to support both standard and Heikin Ashi data sources without code duplication.

+* **Optimized Incremental Calculation:**
+    Unlike basic implementations that recalculate the entire history on every tick, this indicator employs an intelligent incremental algorithm.
+  * It utilizes the `prev_calculated` state to determine the exact starting point for updates.
+  * **Persistent State:** The internal cumulative variables (`m_cumulative_tpv`, `m_cumulative_vol`) persist their state between ticks.
+This allows the calculation to continue seamlessly from the last known value without re-processing the entire history.
+  * This results in **O(1) complexity** per tick, ensuring instant updates and zero lag, even on charts with extensive history.

 * **Flexible and Robust Period Reset Logic:** The calculator uses `MqlDateTime` structures to accurately detect the start of a new period.
   * For **Daily, Weekly, and Monthly** periods, it tracks the change in day, week, or month.
   * For **Timezone-Shifted Daily** periods, it applies a user-defined hour offset to each bar's timestamp before checking for the day change.